s0/tools-snap-service/README.md

 - `headerTitle` — (optional) Specify a Header Title for each page of the PDF.
 ASCII characters allowed, and input will be HTML-encoded.
 - `headerSubtitle` — (optional) Specify a Header Subtitle for each page of the PDF.
 ASCII characters allowed, and input will be HTML-encoded.
 - `headerDescription` — (optional) Specify a Header Description for each page of the PDF.
 ASCII characters allowed, and input will be HTML-encoded.
+- `footerText` — (optional) Specify custom Footer text for each page of the PDF.
+ASCII characters allowed, and input will be HTML-encoded.

 We do our best to validate your input.
 When found to be invalid, we return **HTTP 422 Unprocessable Entity** and the response body will be a JSON object containing all failed validations.